 They took the bins from the front of the store and put the items in baskets on the shelves at the rear of the store.

 It is unlawful to sell old and expired cosmetics even at prices that are too good to be true.When in doubt about when cosmetics were manufactured use the website checkcosmetics.net - just a little help for cosmetic wearers.

 This reviewer shared experience about bad quality and wants this business to read this review and look into the issue (if any).
 This person is overall dissatisfied with Rite Aid and uploaded picture s.
 Reviewer wants customer support to reach our to him or her ASAP for further discussion of this matter.

-Check out the best and the worst companies in Drug Stores and Drugs category for more informed decision or compare Rite Aid to other companies on our site.
+Check out the best and the worst companies in Pharmacy category for more informed decision or compare Rite Aid to other companies on our site.